1. Furniture Rental

 Reservations can be made a year in advance of the event date.

-Can I reserve spaces that are not listed on VEMS?
+Can I reserve spaces that are not listed?

 You will need to generate a custom layout diagram for your event.
 Some groups use Google Maps to take a screenshot of the event area and add event activities and items by hand.